Professor Salima Paul

 Aziza Abdallah Humaid Al –Qamashoui

-2017 "Why do firm invest in accounts receivable?An empirical investigation of Malaysian manufacturing sector" Journal Of Accounting in Emerging Economies.
-Forthcoming.
+2018 "Why do firm invest in accounts receivable?An empirical investigation of Malaysian manufacturing sector" Journal Of Accounting in Emerging Economies.
+Vol. 8 Issue 2.

 2017 “Proactive versus reactive credit management”Credit, Collection and Risk, November issue.